Pakistan—Metal Industries Ltd.

 Pakistan—Pakistan Ordnance Factory

 No. 9 Mk.
-I bayonets were made at the Pakistan Ordnance Factory from 1953 to 1966.
+I bayonets were made at the Pakistan Ordnance Factory from 1953–1966 on equipment obtained from R.O.F Poole.
 The Pakistan Ordinance Factory (POF), Wah Cantonment, Pakistan, produced approximately 35,000 No. 4 rifles.
 Although not documented, the number of bayonets produced was likely similar.
 POF No. 9 Mk.
 I bayonets are very well made, equal to their British cousins in both dimensions and quality.

-This is a No 9.
+This No 9.
 Mk.
-I bayonet made at the Pakistan Ordnance Factory in 1957.
+I bayonet was made at the Pakistan Ordnance Factory in 1957.

 South Africa—ARMSCOR

 The British No. 5 Mk.
 I scabbard would not work with the So.
 African No. 9 blade, so other scabbards were substituted.
-There was no dedicated South African No. 9 scabbard.
-The scabbard on this example is from a M1 bayonet.
-The M1 bayonet was the So.
+There was no dedicated So.
+African No. 9 scabbard.
+The scabbard pictured below with this example is from a M1 bayonet.
+The M1 was the So.
 African variant of the Belgian FAL Type A bayonet.
 By the time the So.
 Africa No. 9 bayonets were made, the M1 bayonet was being replaced by the R1 bayonet (the So.
 African variant of the Belgian FAL Type C bayonet).
-The picture above shows that the M1 scabbard is much longer than necessary for the No. 9 blade.
+While the M1 scabbard was compatible with the So.
+African No. 9 blade profile, it was longer than necessary for the No. 9 blade.

 The S1 scabbard was also used with the No. 9 bayonet.
 The S1 scabbard is a shorter version of the steel M1 scabbard.
 The nylon R1 scabbard (pictured below) was also used with the So.
-Africa No. 9 bayonet.
+African No. 9 bayonet.
+The R1 scabbard has a universal throatpiece allowing use with the R1, S1, FAL Type B, and S.A.
+No. 9 bayonets.

 Bayonet Collectors' Network |